brechtvdv/adlib2eventstream/README.md

 Rename `config.tml.example` to `config.tml` and fill in the password of the Adlib API you want to expose as an eventstream.

 Adlib2eventstream uses an ORM (Sequelize) to support following databases: Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
 Fill in the connection URI in `config.tml` of the database you want to use.
-For example: `'sqlite://./eventstream.db'` or `'postgresql://postgres:yourPassword@127.0.0.1:5432'`
+For example: `'sqlite://./eventstream.db'` or `'postgresql://postgres:yourPassword@127.0.0.1:5432'` or `'postgresql://postgres:yourPassword@yourDockerContainer:5432'`

 Adapt the block `[institution]` with the name (or abbreviation) of the institution that will have its data published and fill in:
 * `institutionName` with the exact spelling (`institution.name` field) used in Adlib